Celebrated (part seven)

 He needed to stage the accident right away, then.

 He wore his old knapsack slung nonchalant over one shoulder…nonchalant, but bearing the weight of two pilfered bricks, wrapped in a towel so they wouldn’t make edges.
 Even on this detail, he had gone back and forth…one brick, two bricks.
 He had a suspicion about air bubbles, that the canvas would for a minute or two resist water, the top-gaps allow for a parachute effect.
 A crewman with one of those long nets might snag it, helpful.

 And his dialogue, made to prompt Shannon’s role in the drama, on consideration he felt overplayed.
 He had seen her think of something he might have thought of himself, maybe ought to have.

 “Okay, so…you’ve got your camera in your knapsack.
 Am I supposed to look in there or something?”

 “No, no. Just don’t let me forget.
 I mean.”

-From embarrassment, that he was proposing at all, he’d gone with a Christmastime ruse, his grandmother’s diamond (“But…you’re really going to marry this girl?”
+From embarrassment, that he was proposing at all, he had gone with a Christmastime ruse, his grandmother’s diamond (“But…you’re really going to marry this girl?”
 Grandma Ellis, rueful eyes on the ring in its box.
-“Oh, well, I promised.”) tucked in Shannon’s bedroom slipper, where she was bound to find it.
+“Oh, well, I promised”) tucked in Shannon’s bedroom slipper, where she was bound to find it.